Meeting Card Agreement

 The IU Meeting Card may only be used at merchants accepting Visa payments.

 Each card will have a monthly limit default of $10,000 unless other arrangements have been approved.
 There is also a limit of 25 transactions per day.
-The limits may be raised above these guidelines with approval from the fiscal officer as well as the Director of Travel Management Services.
-Once the Meeting Card is issued and it has been determined that the limit should be adjusted, an email from the fiscal officer should be sent to email@example.com requesting the change.
+The limits may be raised above these guidelines with approval from the fiscal officer as well as the Procurement Card Manager.
+Once the Meeting Card is issued and it has been determined that the limit should be adjusted, the fiscal officer should request the change by contacting TMS-Card Services at 812-855-3720 option 3 or the Purchasing support form.
 The fiscal officer will be notified when the change is approved and the date it is effective.

 The card is to be used for group travel-related expenses only.
 Purchases for individual expenses will not be allowed.
 Individual expenses include conference registration, meals, transportation or lodging for a single employee or individual.
 Use of the Meeting Card for personal purchases is strictly prohibited.
 If personal purchases occur on the Meeting Card, the card holder will be required to reimburse the IU account for these purchases and the card will be subject to cancellation.